-Although many other business aspects are going (or have already gone) digital, many people still seem to prefer printed business cards to digital ones.
+Although many other business aspects are going (or have already gone) digital, many people still seem to prefer physical business cards to digital business cards.
 Their reasons for this preference may vary, but it got us wondering: is one type of business card better than the other?
 Or are they equal, even in today’s digital age?

 Let’s take a look at the pros and cons of printed and digital business cards–and the reasons why they are still necessary at all.